thomasjames433/Hall_Booking_System_Backend/README.md

 # Hall Booking System

 This is a project that allows registered users to request the admin to book halls by giving details like the date,timing of event and hall they want.
 Admins approve of the requests.
-Makes sure 2 bookings do not intersect with each other Made using Django and Django REST Framework and Djangorestframework-simplejwt.
+Makes sure 2 bookings do not intersect with each other Made using Django, Django REST Framework and Djangorestframework-simplejwt.

 ## Features: